Which issues would you most highlight to someone new to your country?

 (a) Criminal records?

 Candidates may be asked to declare that they have no criminal convictions on their employment application, subject to questions being asked consistently of all applicants for a particular role so as not to discriminate.
 In practice, however, the employer cannot reliably verify the answers given as – unlike many other countries – Ireland does not have a publicly available database to perform such checks.
 If it is subsequently discovered that any declaration given by the employee is false, it may be addressed under the company’s disciplinary procedure.
 Any possible adverse action should be made clear to the candidate at the outset.
+As a result of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016, a person generally cannot be required to disclose a spent conviction to a current or prospective employer and cannot be penalised for not having done so, provided that:

 (b) Medical history?